 For example: In the past, I have argued that “Flight of Passage” in Pandora The World of Avatar at Disney’s Animal Kingdom is the only attraction in all of Orlando that is worth a 2-hour wait.
 Well, after spending my morning in that 1-2-hour long line, I still had plenty of time to have lunch at my favorite spot (Tiffin’s Nomad Lounge) and then experience my other favorites like Kilimanjaro Safaris and Expedition Everest before Park Hopping elsewhere during the crowded summer.

-Disney Days are about quality over quantity.
-They are a time to break away from real-life order to improvise and do what you want.
+But Disney Days are about quality over quantity.
+They are a time to break away from the order of real life to improvise and do what you want.
 But they are also about expectations.
 Expect the crowds and expect the lines.
-Expect that you might have to save some things for tomorrow or next time, and you will find increased patience and satisfaction in your day.
+Expect that you might have to save some things for tomorrow or next time, and you will find increased patience and satisfaction with your day.

 Will you get to do every single thing you want to do?
 Probably not.
 But according to vocal Guests, Genie+ is not changing that fact.
 So, you end up paying even more money for the same overall result.
 Either way, you are not supposed to be able to do everything at Disney World in one day or one trip.
 There is supposed to be some magic left untouched, waiting for you next time.
 Just ask any other blogger who attempted to complete any such Disney Park Challenges!
 Many will tell you they failed to do everything, but even the ones who succeed will tell you that their day was non-stop, stressful, and one they would never recommend to any one-off visitor who is planning his or her first Disney Park Day in years.

-As the rest of this year goes by, and I report on future adventures at The Walt Disney World Resort, I can promise you all that every perspective and piece of advice I give will come from someone who does not bend to use Disney Genie+.
+As the rest of this year goes by, and I report on future adventures at The Walt Disney World Resort and the Disneyland Resort, I can promise you all that every perspective and piece of advice I give will come from someone who does not bend to use Disney Genie+.

 We at Disney Fanatic will continue to update our readers on Disney Parks news and stories as more developments come to light.